 Diabetes and lower limb complications: 85% of amputations are avoidable and other patient harm can be reduced with appropriate, timely care.

-NHS Resolution, who insure hospital trusts and GPs across the UK, have produced a report on diabetic care and management of lower limb complications.
+NHS Resolution, who insure hospital trusts and GPs across the UK, has produced a report on diabetic care and management of lower limb complications.
 This is described as a thematic review of clinical negligence claims and provides a revealing insight highlighting shortcomings in diabetic foot care in England, with input from specialist consultant diabetologists, the English Diabetes Footcare Network and the Royal College of Podiatry.

 In England, between 2017 and 2020, almost 8000 major diabetic lower limb amputations were reported, and the report states that a significant portion of diabetes related lower limb amputations are preventable.